-Nestled into eighteen acres, the land that lines the ridge directly behind the house is abundant with Eastern White Cedar and easily traverse-able.
+Nestled into eighteen acres, the land that lines the ridge directly behind the house is abundant with Eastern White Cedar.

-The magical beauty of this particular conservation acreage was dedicated as the Wilmot Creek Commemorative Forest to honour individuals who contributed to Ontario’s Conservation Movement.
+The conservation acreage was dedicated as the Wilmot Creek Commemorative Forest to honour individuals who contributed to Ontario’s Conservation Movement.
 The plaque reads: